awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging.md

 For more information about working with Amazon S3 and S3 buckets, see the *[Amazon Simple Storage Service Getting Started Guide](https://docs.aws.amazon.com/AmazonS3/latest/gsg/)* and the *[Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)*\.

-## Logging session data using Amazon CloudWatch Logs \(console\)<a name="session-manager-logging-auditing-cloudwatch-logs"></a>
+## Logging session data using Amazon CloudWatch Logs \(console\)<a name="session-manager-logging-cloudwatch-logs"></a>

 With Amazon CloudWatch Logs, you can monitor, store, and access log files from various AWS services\.
-You can send session log data to a CloudWatch Logs log group for auditing purposes\.
+You can send session log data to a CloudWatch Logs log group for debugging and troubleshooting purposes\.
 The default option is for log data to be sent with encryption using your AWS KMS key, but you can send the data to your log group with or without encryption\.

 Follow these steps to configure Session Manager to send session log data to a CloudWatch Logs log group\.